HHS/simpler-grants-gov/documentation/decisions/adr/0020-deployment-strategy.md

   - Integrates with AWS Cloudwatch or other third party metrics tools
   - Secure, running in dedicated runtime environments
   - Scalable means pay for usage, not for reserved or wasted space
+  - Fargate Spot instances further reduce costs and are viable for our use-case
 - **Cons**
   - Offers less granular flexibility, favoring less DevOps overhead
   - Possible that cost is higher than EC2 launch type ([Theoretical cost optimization by Amazon ECS launch type: Fargate vs EC2](https://aws.amazon.com/blogs/containers/theoretical-cost-optimization-by-amazon-ecs-launch-type-fargate-vs-ec2/))